spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

    PyPI is nice because it makes it physically impossible to re-release the same version of a package with a different checksum.

+There are some reasons to prefer downloading from GitHub:

+#.
+The GitHub tarball may contain unit tests

+   As previously mentioned, the PyPI tarball contains the bare minimum of files to install the package.
+Unless explicitly specified by the developers, it will not contain development files like unit tests.
+   If you desire to run the unit tests during installation, you should use the GitHub tarball instead.

+#.
+Spack does not yet support ``spack versions`` and ``spack checksum``
+   with PyPI URLs

+   These commands work just fine with GitHub URLs.
+This is a minor annoyance, not a reason to prefer GitHub over PyPI.

+If you really want to run these unit tests, no one will stop you from submitting a PR for a new package that downloads from GitHub.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Build system dependencies